Enabling digital change for a connected future

-We have also used this research to look to the future, and consider how government digital policy can best support SMEs and ensure we do not see the ‘digital divide’ that was already evident in this area become further entrenched as result of the COVID-19 crisis.
+We have also used this research to look to the future, consider how government digital policy can best support SMEs and ensure we do not see the ‘digital divide’ that was already evident in this area become further entrenched as a result of the COVID-19 crisis.
 We believe the findings are very relevant to governments as they put in place policies to ensure that SMEs have what they need to bounce back from COVID-19.
 This report includes expert independent analysis and evidence from Deloitte.

 An Industrial 5G Spectrum policy for Europe

-Policymakers recognise that Gigabit connectivity propels the digital transformation of both industry and society.
+Policymakers recognise that gigabit connectivity propels the digital transformation of both industry and society.
 A successful rollout of 5G across Europe is a necessary condition for this European digital transformation.
-Consistent and predictable regulation is critical, supported by policies that promote development and tackle fragmentation.
+Therefore, consistent and predictable regulation is critical, supported by policies that promote development and tackle fragmentation.
 Despite this, there is an ongoing regulatory discussion on the issue of whether internationally harmonised cellular spectrum should be ‘set aside’ for private localised use instead of auctioned to whoever is able to create the largest value to society, including nationwide public networks.

 Connecting Europe for a better future - Vodafone's Policy Priorities

 Vodafone believes in the promise of Europe.
 Despite the significant and important progress driven by the Digital Single Market, we believe that Europe needs a step change: one that turbo-charges investment and lays the foundations for top-class European digital infrastructure through the creation of better conditions for digital solutions made in Europe and which builds trust in the digital society, empowering European citizens.

 In the digital deployment report, we have identified six key policy aspects that, we believe, impact investors’ abilities to deploy competing fixed and mobile digital networks in a given market.
 Governments and policymakers can stimulate investment by examining their policies in each of these areas in comparison with peers and ensuring they have a plan to adopt best practice.
-This report provides policymakers with the best-practices and the degree of variation across our 12 EU markets and makes policy recommendations to improve the ease of digital infrastructure deployment.
+This report provides policymakers with the best practices and the degree of variation across our 12 EU markets and makes policy recommendations to improve the ease of digital infrastructure deployment.